home - Electricity

 Turquoise

-Possesses special brightness and saturation.
-Turquoise color radically transforms the room and undoubtedly becomes its main accent.
+It has a special brightness and saturation.
+Turquoise color dramatically transforms the room and undoubtedly becomes its main accent.

 Beige